Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 William Voss

 Yes, Gary, this is Brad.
 There's always some noise in that line item.
 Historically, most of that noise has been on the positive side.
-We had a handful of 6-figure unusual items in the fourth quarter that did not and were not going to repeat.
+We had a handful of six figure unusual items in the fourth quarter that did not and were not going to repeat.
 We had some negative items in the first quarter.
 Just couple of examples of that we had a reduction in our indemnification asset related to our -- some collections that we actually had from some of those misdirect or from some of the over advances.
 We had a BOLI claim in the fourth quarter that didn't repeat.
 Just a handful of things that just continue to pop up.
 I think if you were to kind of normalize all of that, that what looks like a $3.2 million drop in the quarter was probably more like $800,000, had some small realized losses on loan sales, just things like that, that top-up.
-You look on an ongoing basis, our core noninterest income was probably about $12 million, and that was down just a touch from the previous quarter.
+You look on an ongoing basis, our core noninterest income was probably about $12 million and that was down just a touch from the previous quarter.

-One other thing to -- just to note, and this is more for a go-forward basis, we did just institute in April some more consumer-friendly changes to our overdraft policies that probably take about $600,000 or $700,000 a quarter and out of TPay income going forward.
+One other thing to -- just to note and this is more for a go-forward basis, we did just institute in April some more consumer-friendly changes to our overdraft policies that probably take about $600,000 or $700,000 a quarter and out of TPay income going forward.
 I don't think that should really surprise anybody.
 I think a lot of banks are doing that.
 We're just trying to be better citizens in the place that's we're there.

 Gary Tenner